 Have equity in your home?
 Want a lower payment?
 An appraisal from Timely Appraisal Services can help you get rid of your PMI.

-When getting a mortgage, a 20% down payment is typically the standard.
-Considering the liability for the lender is oftentimes only the remainder between the home value and the sum remaining on the loan, the 20% provides a nice cushion against the charges of foreclosure, selling the home again, and regular value fluctuationson the chance that a borrower is unable to pay.
+A 20% down payment is typically the standard when buying a house.
+The lender's risk is generally only the remainder between the home value and the amount due on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, selling the home again, and typical value fluctuations in the event a purchaser doesn't pay.

-The market was working with down payments down to 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
-How does a lender manage the added risk of the low down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI covers the lender in the event a borrower defaults on the loan and the market price of the property is less than the balance of the loan.
+Banks were taking down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
+A lender is able to handle the added risk of the reduced down payment with Private Mortgage Insurance or PMI.
+PMI covers the lender if a borrower is unable to pay on the loan and the market price of the house is less than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.